Military time zone: Description

-The letter "J" ("Juliett"), originally skipped, may be used to indicate the observer's local time.
+The letter "J" ("Juliett"), (Note: The official spelling is "Juliett" with two Ts - see NATO_phonetic_alphabet § Design.) originally skipped, may be used to indicate the observer's local time.
 The letter "L" was previously misidentified in some editions of U.S. Army publications, such as FM 5-0, as representing "Local" time, which conflicted with its established use for the Lima time zone (UTC+11).
 This error has been rectified in the latest edition of FM 5-0, released in May 2022, which no longer includes this incorrect usage.
-"LT" may instead be used to denote local time.

 The letter "N" is also used to designate zone −13; this is to provide for a ship in zone −12 keeping Daylight Saving Time.

 The letter "Z" ("Zulu") indicates Coordinated Universal Time (UTC).

 The ACP 121 standard actually refers to Greenwich Mean Time (GMT) as the base time standard, but UTC has superseded GMT as a more precise time standard, so the time offsets are commonly understood as UTC.